Police Programs

 For more information visit the Junior Police Academy page.

 Interested applicants must be at least 21 years old, a resident of Moore or business owner in Moore, not have any felony convictions, and consent to a criminal background check.
-You must commit to attend at least seven of the eight courses, and participate in a ride-a-long outside the scheduled course times.
+You must commit to attend at least eight of the nine courses.

 Applications can be obtained in-person at MPD or click on the PDF below.
 Completed applications can be dropped off, or mailed to the Moore Police Department.
 Our address is 117 E. Main St., Moore OK 73160.
 Attn: Citizens Academy.
 Each application must be completed in its entirety, and be notarized which can be done at no charge at the Moore Police Department when you drop off the application.